amazeedaizee/NeedyGirlSeasons/README.md

 -----
 The code in this repository is licensed with the MIT License.
 [You can find it here.](https://github.com/amazeedaizee/NeedyGirlSeasons/blob/main/LICENSE.md)

+Customs backgrounds made by me!
+Edited from the default background of the Webcam.

 This mod is fan-made and is not associatied with xemono and WSS Playground.
 All properties belong to their respective owners.

 Haven't downloaded Needy Streamer Overload yet?
 Get it here: https://store.steampowered.com/app/1451940/NEEDY_STREAMER_OVERLOAD/